open-traffic-generator/open-traffic-generator.github.io/docs/clients/curl.md

 ## Show current configuration

 Now that you have your configuration applied, you can check how the OTG Endpoint took it.
-This is a very useful command you can find yourself using even when developing complex test programs or CI/CD pipelines – to see what ended up being applied to a Traffic Generator.
+You can find yourself pulling the configuration this way even when developing complex test programs or CI/CD pipelines – to see what ended up being applied to a Traffic Generator.

 ```Shell
 curl -k "${OTG_HOST}/config"